 Management of lower risk infants with BRUE

 In summary, there is no need to engage in unnecessary tests or treatments.
-Instead, the following are recommended (may refer to Guideline Figure 1 below):
+Instead, the following are recommended (see Figure 1 below):

 - Educate caregivers about BRUEs (English; Spanish)

 - Provide CPR training resources (Red Cross; American Heart Association)

 - May briefly monitor (1-4 hours “reasonable” although no solid evidence) with serial exams, continuous pulse oximetry, 12-lead ECG, and pertussis testing (in areas of under-immunization)